SQOUT: A Risk-Based Threat Analysis Framework for Quantum Communication Systems: Methodology: Risk Analysis and Evaluation

-\item \textbf{Scalability and Integration:} This approach is designed for integration with platforms like SQOUT, where the underlying technique database may expand over time to include new attack surfaces (e.g., quantum sensors or post-quantum cryptographic transitions).
-The scoring model remains stable as new entries are added. \end{itemize}
+\item \textbf{Scalability:} The scoring model is independent of the technique database size; new attack surfaces (e.g., quantum sensors, post-quantum cryptographic transitions) can be added without modifying the aggregation methodology. \end{itemize}

-This framework empowers both quantum-specialised and traditional security teams to reason about quantum risks with a shared vocabulary and method, bridging the gap between quantum novelty and classical risk management best practices.